eafit-apolo/apolo-users/docs/source/software/programminglanguages/python/conda/conda-4.5.x/environments.rst

 Create a requirements file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The requirements file is a way to get pip to install specific packages to make up an environment [2]_, also this file list all the packages that are use to documentation.
+The requirements file is a way to get pip to install specific packages to make up an environment [2]_, also this file list all the packages that are used to documentation.
 In Conda, you can create this file using:

 .. code-block:: bash